 I am a conservation biologist and community ecologist that is passionate about conserving species with complex life cycles.
-My favorite taxa are freshwater mussels --- they are so unique and contribute so much to stream function.
+My favorite taxa are freshwater mussels --- they have neat interactions with fish, live long lives, and contribute to stream function.
 I've also worked on anurans and longleaf pine-associated bird assemblages (with red-cockaded woodpeckers as the focal species).
 My research history is a little chaotic, but I always try to inform species conservation by capitalizing on available data or current management activities.

-Currently, I am an ORISE participant in a USFS Postdoctoral Fellowship evaluating watershed health & freshwater mussel communities.
-Formerly, I was a postdoc in Dr. Meryl Mims and Dr. Jeff Walters labs at Virginia Polytechnic Institute and State University.
+Currently, I am an ORISE participant in a USFS Postdoctoral Fellowship evaluating watershed health & freshwater mussel communities with Dr. Wendell Haag and Dr. Steven Price.
+Formerly, I was a postdoc in Dr. Meryl Mims and Dr. Jeff Walters labs at Virginia Tech.
 I graduated in May 2020 with a Ph.D. in the Ecology and Evolutionary Biology at the University of Oklahoma and was advised by Dr. Caryn Vaughn.
 In the spring of 2015, I completed my masters in Applied Geography as a student of Dr. Steve Wolverton at the University of North Texas.

 Geographic Ecology & Conservation